SwiftDevJournal/BeginningSwiftBook/Functions.md

 Let's look at a simple function that takes one argument.

 	func greet(name: String) {
-		print(“Hello, \(name)”
+		print(“Hello, " + "\(name)”)
 	}

 The `greet` function takes one argument, the name of the person to greet.
 The name is a string.

-The function prints `Hello, ` followed by the name of the person.
+The function prints the string `Hello, ` followed by the name of the person.
 To print the name of a variable, you must start with the backslash character followed by the variable name in parentheses.

 ## Calling a Function